Turning science into art using a GREAT poster presentation

 5. Creativity and interactivity

 Go wild, be creative!
 Make your poster stand out among the many other posters in the haunted ‘poster forest’ that you often find at a conference.
 However, try to be methodical about this and don’t let it be at the expense of the scientific content of your poster.
-Avoid too many colors in your poster; three tops.
+Avoid too many colors in your poster; three tops (check this interactive color pallet guide).
 Make your poster interactive.
 Use e.g. anaglyph images and a pair of 3D-glasses or include QR-tags for directing readers with their smartphone to online content such as a video of your work, a website or your email address to contact you.
+Connecting print to the digital world is advised.
+A modern way to do this is via NFC.
+Curious how this works?
+Check out my separate webpage on NFC tags.
 Are you presenting a study related to a landscape feature, planetary body or a specific study object?
 Add a relevant 3D-print related to your study (velcroed to the poster) or use other creative means (check out these crocheted temperature records).
 Gadgets really help!

 The tips and best practices above were distilled from various academic skills courses in poster design at the University of Amsterdam, Delft University of Technology, a course handout from Cornell University (USA), and my personal experience with poster sessions at various national and international conferences.